Java support on Azure and Azure Stack

 Services without a managed or default Java runtime

-For Azure Compute services such as Azure Virtual Machines, Azure Kubernetes Services (AKS), Azure Container Instances (ACI), Azure Red Hat OpenShift, and Azure App Service Web App for Containers, the choice of the Java runtime is entirely up to you.
+For Azure Compute services such as Azure Virtual Machines, Azure Kubernetes Services (AKS), Azure Container Instances (ACI), Azure Red Hat OpenShift, and Azure App Service Web App for Containers, or services where users can manually configure the infrastructure and its components, the choice of the Java runtime is entirely up to you.

-While Java developers can bring their own Java runtimes from different vendors to Azure, Microsoft recommends that you use any of the following OpenJDK distributions:
+While Java developers can bring their own Java runtimes from different vendors to Azure on these services, Microsoft recommends that you use any of the following OpenJDK distributions:

 - Microsoft Build of OpenJDK